-Four men inspired by al-Qaeda have been jailed after admitting they planed to detonate a bomb at the London Stock Exchange.
+Four men inspired by al-Qaeda have been jailed after admitting they planned to detonate a bomb at the London Stock Exchange.
 Another five have been sentenced alongside them.
 But how serious a threat did the nine men from London, Cardiff and Stoke-on-Trent pose?

 When one of the nine men jailed on Thursday declared he was heading for victory, martyrdom or prison, he wasn't really aiming at the third option.

 But the reality is that whatever these men were actually planning - or actually capable of - they were already under so much surveillance that it was only a matter of time before the handcuffs were on the wrists.

 Operation Norbury, the police code name for the investigation, did not lead to any evidence of bombs.
 Police uncovered no parts hidden in suitcases in woods and no martyrdom videos.

 But prosecutors said that there was evidence of intent and determination - and those thoughts had become provable crimes of planning.
 And on the eve of the trial, eight of the nine pleaded guilty to preparing for acts of terrorism.
 A ninth admitted possessing an article for a terrorist purpose.

 Most of the men met each other through the stalls they ran from town to town.
 Some of this proselytising work was related to the men's involvement in the now proscribed group, Islam4UK.

 It is not known how many people found their message attractive - but they attracted the attention of the security services.
 And the key period in the investigation was six weeks in the lead-up to Christmas 2010.

 On 7 November that year, there was what prosecutors describe as the first group meeting, involving seven of the men.
 Three of the Stoke defendants drove cross-country to Cardiff to meet the men from Wales.
 Mohammed Chowdhury, described in court as the linchpin, took a coach from London.